 n Slope stakes do not match design cross section.

 Survey documentation shall be kept in a format acceptable to the Contracting Authority.
 After project completion, survey documentation shall become the property of the Contracting Authority.
 Work under the “Construction Survey” item is considered to be complete when the documentation is submitted to and accepted by the Engineer.
 Full payment for Construction Survey should not be made until all documentation is submitted and accepted by the Engineer.

 By specification, "Construction Survey" is identified as a "specialty item."

 "Construction Survey" is considered a professional service, therefore Davis‑Bacon requirements do not apply, except for survey crew members who perform primarily physical and/or manual duties.

 If survey work is performed by someone other than the Contractor, a "Subcontract Request and Approval" form shall be submitted.
-All requirements of subcontractors are to be fulfilled with the exception of Davis‑Bacon requirements.
+All requirements of subcontractors are to be fulfilled.

 1. When the “Construction Survey” is provided by the Contractor, they will also be responsible for the following:

 a.
 Survey and submit the elevations of the as-constructed substructure beam seats on bridges.
 Starting with the October 2015 letting, all bridge plans for PPC beam bridges will include an electronic Excel file for documentation of PPC beam data which also includes entries for the survey elevations of the as-constructed substructure beam seats.